-The leadership of Blue Mountain College remained in the Lowrey family until 1960 when Dr. Wilfred C. Tyler, a twenty-four-year professor of Bible at the College, assumed the presidency and served until his death in 1965.
+Leadership of Blue Mountain College remained in the Lowrey family until 1960 when Dr. Wilfred C. Tyler, a twenty-four-year professor of Bible at the College, assumed the presidency and served until his death in 1965.
 Dr. E. Harold Fisher became the sixth president in 1965 and served until 2001.
 Dr. Bettye Rogers Coward, the seventh president, served from 2001-2012.
-The current president is Dr. Barbara Childers McMillin, who assumed office on August 1, 2012.
+The current president is Dr. Barbara Childers

+McMillin, who assumed office on August 1, 2012.

 During the early 1950's, Blue Mountain College opened its doors to educating men who were called into the ministry.
-For the next five decades, hundreds of men received their bachelor degrees and paved the way to a historic moment in the life of the College when men received full access to all programs of the College.
-In 2005, the Board of Trustees of Blue Mountain College voted unanimously to take the College into full coeducational status.
-Since that time, the College's administration, faculty and staff have diligently worked to transition the College toward its new future.
+For the next five decades, hundreds of men received their bachelor degrees and paved the way to a historic moment in the life of the College.
+In 2005, men received full access to all programs of the College when the Board of Trustees voted unanimously to take the College into full co-educational status.
+Since that time, the College's administration, faculty, and staff have diligently worked to transition the College toward its new future.